FionaWilliamson/Data-Science-Portfolio/README.md

 ### Contents:

-- Parameter Estimation of Particle Decay
+* Parameter Estimation of Particle Decay
+* Anomaly Detection of Exotic Particle Physics Events at the Large Hadron Collider